 Complaints can only be made if there is a “sustained or recurring” violation of labour rights in a manner affecting trade or investment, meaning public sector workers and others in non-traded sectors are not covered.

 The enforcement process requires lengthy consultation and has not been effective in other agreements with similar clauses.

-The TPP also removes labour market testing for temporary migrant workers from six TPP countries, meaning there’s no requirement to test if Australian workers are available.
+The TPP also removes labour market testing for vulnerable temporary migrant workers from eight TPP countries, meaning there’s no requirement to test if Australian workers are available.

 - Report of the Senate Reference Committee on Education and Employment 2015 A National Disgrace

 - New visas threaten Australian jobs, Sydney Morning Herald, June 6 2016